DTM-Tools/exome_v1.0/README.md

 - **-a**: Run annovar analysis to capture additional variants in the blood group genes.
 Annovar must be run independently by the user; DTM-Tools expects Annovar output files in the input directory.
 Expected file names are specified in _dtmtool/additional\_findings\_stage.py_.
 - **-n**: Do not clean up temporary files (for debugging).
 - **-m**: Number of parallel processes to make the analysis faster.
 For use in multicore machines.
 Recommended one per core.
-Maximum number of threads = number of chromosomes in the database.
+Maximum number of threads = number of unique chromosomes in the database.
 - **-r**: Directory where the FASTA genomic reference files and respective index are found.
 Software also expects genomic coordinate .csv files in this directory (_ChromoList.csv, ChromoInDelList.csv, Multi.csv_).
 - **-o**: Ouptut will be written as a .json file in this specified directory.
 - **-i**: Directory where aligned, sorted bam files and indexes are located.
-If _-a_ option is used, DTM-Tools expects Annovar output files in this directory.
+If **-a** option is used, DTM-Tools expects Annovar output files in this directory as well.
 - **-p**: Exact name of the .bam file to be anlayzed in this run.
 Must be located in _inputdir_ (specified by the **-i** option).
 - **-g**: Genome build coordinates to employ in the interpretation;  *hg19* or *grch38* values are supported today (case sensitive).
 Default value is _hg19_.